 2. The Key Organizer That Keeps Everything Compact

 In my opinion, keys are considered an Every Day Carry (EDC) — and it's pretty important that they're kept organized.
 This key carrier wrangles your jingling chain into a slim, quiet, and organized tool that fits into a small pocket.
-(It basically turns your keys into a Swiss Army knife for door opening.)
+(It basically turns your keys into a handy tool for door opening.)
 The key carrier also comes with a free multi-tool, which is always handy — and the entire set is just $15.
 How is that possible?

 3. A Universal Kickstand That Holds Your Phone Up

-4. A Vertical Mouse That Won't Hurt Your Hands
+4. A Vertical Mouse That Goes Easy On Your Hands

 You can finally take precautions against computer-related hand strains without spending too much cash.
 This ergonomic mouse keeps your wrist in a comfortable vertical position that lessens pressure while making it easier to scroll and click around.
 Plus, it only costs $20.
 The mouse is also wireless and boasts five easy-to-reach buttons.
 And BTW, it has over 6,000 positive reviews.